 Minutes from Worcester, Ward is a small, super manageable facility with 9 trails and 4 lifts, including a T-bar and magic carpet.
 There's a terrain park and lots of snowboarders here, so it's a good place to learn boarding if that's what suits your child's fancy.
 On-site tubing offers an added element of fun.

 Ski lessons: A 100-member Snow School instructor team has a gentle way with young learners, and offer daily group and private lessons for kids ages 3 and up.
 During school vacation week, you can sign children up for 1 to 5 days of lessons, depending on your schedule.
 Lessons can be booked in advance over the phone at 508-842-6346 ext.
-0.
+0 or online.

 Cross country skiing is hot right now, and for good reason: It's great exercise, easy on the joints, and a fun, social activity.
 Many kids who dislike the idea of bombing down a hill really get into cross country.
 Located in Weston just off the Pike, it's super accessible from most spots around Boston, and a great place for kids and parents to learn something new together.